jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 SCRIPT438: Object doesn't support property or method 'from'
 ```

 Why is this?
-As you can see on [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from#Browser_compatibility), IE11 doesn't have support for arrow functions.
+As you can see on [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from#Browser_compatibility), IE11 doesn't have support for the `Array.from()` method.

 ![Internet Explorer 11](./compat.png)

 How would you make sure that IE11 users can use your next-gen javascript code?
 That's right, that's where Babel comes in.

 ## How to use Babel
-We will need a couple of different things to set up Babel:  a couple of `npm-packages`, a `.babelrc`-file and a `.browserlistrc`-file, both in the root of your project, and some tweaks to our `webpack.config.js`.
+We will need a couple of different things to set up Babel:  a couple of `npm-packages`, a `.babelrc`-file and a `.browserslistrc`-file, both in the root of your project, and some tweaks to our `webpack.config.js`.

 *Note that you do really not need a `.babelrc`-file.
 Your Babel configuration can be set in a number of different places, one of them is the `.babelrc`-file.
 You can read the options on what to choose for what occasion [here](https://babeljs.io/docs/en/next/configuration).
-The same goes for the `.browserlistrc`-file.
+The same goes for the `.browserslistrc`-file.
 A list of examples for browserlist integrations with other tools can be found over [here](https://github.com/browserslist/browserslist-example).
 That being said, we will set the options for both tools in those files*

 ### Installing the dependencies
 The functionality of Babel is split up in different npm-packages, so you can pick the parts you need for your project.
 The configuration for Babel is defined in a `.babelrc`-file.